 - Withdrawal symptoms occur when you try to use less of the substance

-Dependence often occurs before you become truly addicted to a substance, and it is important to recognize signs of dependence before you are dealing with a full-blown addiction.
+In fact, dependence often occurs before you become truly addicted to a substance.
+Therefore, it is important to recognize signs of dependence before you are dealing with a full-blown addiction.

 Dependence Vs. Addiction and Recovery